mozilla/glean/docs/user/metrics/counter.md

 assertTrue(Controls.refreshPressed.testHasValue())
 // Does the counter have the expected value? assertEquals(6, Controls.refreshPressed.testGetValue())
-// Did the counter record an negative value? assertEquals(
+// Did the counter record a negative value? assertEquals(
     1, Controls.refreshPressed.testGetNumRecordedErrors(ErrorType.InvalidValue)
 )